 Recycling old laptop and desktop drives

-Most of us change our laptop and desktop computers every few years, as their processing power becomes outdated and unable to keep up with today's computing environment.
+Most of us change our laptop and desktop computers every few years, as their processing power becomes outdated and unable to keep up with the latest computing environments.
 However, the hard drives or solid state drives inside these machines are often still very much in their prime.
 As a result, it is becoming increasingly common these days to pop the HDD or SSD out of the old computer and to purchase an enclosure for the drive in order to convert it into an external storage drive.
 This works fine initially but over a multitude of years leads to having a collection of external hard drives, once again each with their own wiring and connection port requirements.

 The multi-bay hard drive enclosure

 A clever solution to the problem of 'external hard drive-overload syndrome' is the multi-bay hard drive enclosure.
 Multi-bay hard drive enclosures for the home user come in all shapes and sizes, housing anywhere from 2 hard drives or SSDs up to 10 of them in the 10 bay hard drive enclosure.
 They usually comprise of a desktop case with hot swap drive bays and usually run off a single data connection to the computer as well as a single power supply, so alleviate many of the typical issues of having too many individual hard drives.
 So what should one look for in a multi-bay hard drive enclosure?
 Let's take a look.

 What to look for in a multi-bay hard drive enclosure